Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 spam plants, even when he/she has enough sun.
 Added a visual aid to indicate when a plant's purchase cooldown has finished.

+### 2023-06-09

+Fixed Bug that overly reset the plant cooldown.